pauldailly/jquery-animate-numbers/README.md

 $("#num").animateNumbers(4321);

-In this example the div #num will be animated from 1234 to 4321 using the defaults; one second, with commas, swing ease.
+In this example the div #num will be animated from 1234 to 4321 using the defaults; one second, with number formatting, swing ease.

 The other extreme is to set the options to something other than the defaults.